3ventic/Twitch-API/IRC.md

 r9k_off | This room is no longer in r9k mode. host_on | Now hosting `target_channel`.
 host_off | Exited host mode.
+msg_channel_suspended | The channel you attempted to JOIN or send a message to is suspended or deactivated.

 ### HOSTTARGET